stappersg/vBook/src/get-started/config-file-struct/filtering.md

 }
 ```

-As the root `config.vsl` file, this script contains a callback used to configure the domain.
+Like the root `config.vsl` file, this script contains a callback used to configure the domain.
 You can configure TLS, DKIM and DNS per domain.

 ```rust
 fn on_domain_config(config) {